AdobeDocs/experience-platform.en/help/profile/edge-profiles.md

 ### Express Profile Service {#xps}

 The Express Profile Service (XPS) retrieves the profiles on the different edges.
-This service receives requests from downstream solutions, looks up the profiles from the databases on the edges, and sends the requested profile to the requesting solution.
+This service receives requests from downstream solutions, such as Adobe Target, and looks up the profiles from the databases on the edges, and sends the requested profile to the requesting solution.
 If the profile isn't found, a refresh request is send to the associated hub.

 ## Next steps